Battle of Bayonne: Battle

 Hope conducted the siege in a way that was "leisurely to the point of apathy."
 Wellington wanted Hope to mount a formal siege operation against Bayonne.
 The attack would be directed at the citadel on the north bank, because the low-lying city could be easily bombarded once the citadel fell.
 However, Hope mistakenly believed that the garrison of Bayonne would soon be starved into surrender and only carried out Wellington's orders slowly.
 In fact, the city had enough food to hold out for many weeks.
 Meanwhile, the picket lines were quiet because officers on both sides discouraged sniper fire.
 French and British soldiers fraternized and exchanged goods and letters.
 On 10 April, the same day as the Battle of Toulouse, Hope reported to Wellington that he did not plan to start digging siege parallels until 27 April.
 Also on 10 April, Hope received information that Napoleon had been deposed, but decided not to share it with Thouvenot until he received permission from Wellington.
 Nevertheless, this information leaked into Bayonne and an increasing number of French deserters came into the Allied lines.

 On 12 April Thouvenot received unofficial news of Napoleon's abdication.
 Even though this meant that the war was virtually over, the French governor decided to attack, "in a fit of spite and frustration".
 By this time, desertion and illness diminished Thouvenot's garrison to 12,000 men.
 The French general gathered Abbé's division and several of the best battalions from the rest of the garrison, a total of 6,000 soldiers.
 Thouvenot planned to seize the Saint-Étienne suburb, with the first two columns issuing from the north and northeast sides of the citadel and the third column from the Saint-Esprit suburb.
 On the night of 13 April, a French deserter gave the Allies notice of the planned sortie, but the strength of the attack would take them by surprise.

-On the north bank of the Adour, the Allies were deployed as follows, from left (east) to right flank (west): Bradford's brigade at the settlement of Hayet on the river above Bayonne, Heinrich von Hinuber's KGL brigade, Stopford's Guards brigade, and Peregrine Maitland's Guards brigade at the hamlet of Saint-Bernard on the river below Bayonne.
+On the north bank of the Adour, the Allies were deployed as follows, from left (east) to right flank (west): Bradford's brigade at the settlement of Hayet on the river above Bayonne, Henry de Hinuber's KGL brigade, Stopford's Guards brigade, and Peregrine Maitland's Guards brigade at the hamlet of Saint-Bernard on the river below Bayonne.
 Most of Andrew Hay's brigade of the 5th Division was posted to the west at Le Boucau, to defend the bridge of boats.
 However, the pickets of Hay's brigade were deployed at Saint-Étienne, between the brigades of Stopford and Hinuber, and Hay was general officer of the day.